connor-powers/SatSim/README.md

 C++ orbital simulation project, currently using RK4 for time dynamics.

 # Example workflow:
 1) Adjust orbital parameters of desired satellite input file(s).
-One input JSON per satellite, all fields mandatory except "Plotting Color".
+One input JSON per satellite, all fields mandatory except "Plotting Color" (this must be a named color in Gnuplot).
 Angles are entered in degrees.

 2) Adjust simulation timestep and total simulation time in orbits_core.cpp